wangziqi2013/wangziqi2013.github.io/_posts/2018-05-30-Reduced-HTM.markdown

 following three check fails: (1) The lock in the second sample is held; (2) The versions differ in two samples; and (3) The versions are larger than the begin timestamp.
 (1) ensures that the read did not take place when a lock is being held, i.e. the read itself is consistent if the operation consists of multiple non-atomic loads; (2) ensures that no write back of the value takes place between the two samples; (3) ensures no write back takes place after the bt is acquired.
-These three checks together ensures consistent reads.
+Together, they ensure that all unlock operations happened between transaction begin and the second sampling are with a smaller or equal transaction ID.
+In this case, the read operation serializes the current transaction after the committing transaction by reading their values.